Mahirbaig/telegram_bot/README.md

-# This is a test bot using LLM with Telegrambot
+# This is a test bot using LLM with Telegrambot created by Krups